 This major offers a 37-semester-hour course of study, designed to acquaint students with the field of psychology and the implications of its principles for human behavior.
 The bachelor of science degree has a greater emphasis on scientific methodology than does the bachelor of arts.
-Students are required to obtain a minimum grade of C- in all courses taken for the major.
+Students are required to obtain a minimum grade of C-in all courses taken for the major.

-Special General Education Requirements
+• •

 PSYC 150 General Psychology 3

-SOCI 150 Principles of Sociology 3

--

 Major Requirements

-PSYC 340 Statistical Procedures 3
+PSYC 240 Statistical Procedures 3

 PSYC 391 Research Methods 3

 PSYC 392 Advanced Research Methods 3

 PSYC 450 History and Systems of Psychology 3

 PSYC 490 Senior Seminar 1

 Students must choose one course from the following:

 PSYC 330 Personality Theories 3

 PSYC 350 Social Psychology 3

 PSYC 353 Culture and Psychology 3

 PSYC 440 Psychology of Religion 3

 Students must choose one course from the following:

 PSYC 311 Child Development 3

 PSYC 312 Adult Development 3

 PSYC 314 Adolescent Development 3

 Students must choose one course from the following:

 PSYC 381 Counseling 3

 PSYC 400 Psychological Testing 3

 PSYC 420 Abnormal Psychology 3

-Students must choose two courses from the
+Students must choose two courses from the following:

-following:

 PSYC 320 Neuroscience 3

 PSYC 360 Learning 3

 PSYC 370 Cognition 3

 PSYC 410 Sensation and Perception 3

 Psychology (PSYC) coursework 9